teafuljs/teaful-devtools/README.md

 ## Features ✨

-- Debug stores changes:
+- Debug stores changes (when, what, where, who, how & why)
-    - What has changed
-    - Who changed it (stack trace)
 - Modify stores
 - Dark & light mode